Do you want to start Starbucks business plan?

 Kevin Johnson is the owner of Starbucks.
 He completed his Bachelor’s in Business Administration from the New Mexico State University.
 He joined Starbucks as a member of the board of directors and then made his way up through COO to the company’s CEO and president.

 3.2 Why the Starbucks company is being expanded

 As a COO, Kevin handled the company’s operation throughout the world spanning different geographical locations.
 He also assisted with supply chain, HR, technology and marketing for the company on all platforms.
 Due to his outstanding ideas and management, he assumed the position of CEO intending to scale the business when his predecessor retired.

 3.3 How the Starbucks company will be started

 Step1: Plan Everything

 The first step of starting any business is to plan thoroughly.
-The planning of Starbucks was done through Starbucks business plan.
-A business plan tells not only what type of company is Starbucks but also answers questions like how long Starbucks has been in business.
+The planning of Starbucks was done through Starbuck’s business plan.
+A Starbucks coffee business plan tells not only what type of company is Starbucks but also answers questions like how long Starbucks has been in business.
 Every business plan contains base information like this whether it is for a coffee shop or a BBQ restaurant business plan template.
-So If you want to write a business plan for a commercial business like a business plan for Subway franchise, you can refer to this plan.
+So If you want to write a starbucks coffee business plan for a commercial business like a business plan for Subway franchise, you can refer to this plan.

 Step2: Define the Brand

 The next step is to advertise your additions and benefits to attract your target market.
-You can achieve this by developing a marketing plan that shows you management like strategic management Starbucks portion in the Starbucks business plan.
+You can achieve this by developing a marketing plan that shows you management like strategic management Starbucks portion in the starbucks coffee business plan.